Skip to content

 That protective layer won't last forever, so knowing when to reapply is key.
 The lifespan of your coating depends on the product.
 A standard polish might offer protection for a couple of months, which is great for regular upkeep.
 For more durable protection, consider a ceramic sealant.
 A good ceramic coating can create a tough barrier that lasts a year or more, though it often requires a longer curing time.
 Watch how water behaves on the surface; if it stops beading, it’s a clear sign that it's time to reapply your sealant.

-Tips for a Lasting Mirror Finish
+My Top Tips for a Lasting Mirror Finish

 Between major polishing sessions, a few smart techniques can help maintain that mirror finish.
 When doing touch-ups, using high-quality polish makes a noticeable difference.
 For those hard-to-reach spots like lug nut holes and intricate wheel designs, a small buffing ball attached to a drill is a game-changer.
 It gets into crevices that a cloth simply can't, ensuring an even shine across the entire wheel.
 Sticking with quality tools and products not only makes the job easier but also delivers the professional-looking results you want for your truck.